 What does it mean to “call upon the name of Jehovah” (Romans 10:13, NWT)?
 Every Jehovah’s Witness would testify that when Scripture states that we are to call upon the name of Jehovah, we are addressing our prayers directly to Jehovah God.
 In the same way, if someone states that he is “calling upon the devil,” he is proclaiming that he is praying to Satan.
 Thus, when Scripture states that we must “call upon the name of our Lord Jesus Christ” in order to have our sins pardoned, it is literally compelling us to address our prayers directly to Jesus, asking Him to be our Lord and Savior (Romans 10:9).

 What brings one into a true relationship with Christ is not just “taking in knowledge” about the Father and Jesus.
 John 17:3 states, “And this is eternal life, that they may know Thee, the only true God, and Jesus Christ whom Thou hast sent.”
-Vine’s Complete Expository Dictionary of Old And New Testament Words notes that the Greek word translated “know” (ginosko) in this passage “frequently indicates a relation between the person ‘knowing’ and the object known; in this respect, what is ‘known’ is of value or importance to the one who knows, and hence the establishment of the relationship.…such ‘knowledge’ is obtained, not by mere intellectual activity, but by operation of the Holy Spirit consequent upon acceptance of Christ.”
+Vine’s Complete Expository Dictionary of Old And New Testament Words notes that the Greek word translated “know” ginōskō (γινώσκω) in this passage “frequently indicates a relation between the person ‘knowing’ and the object known; in this respect, what is ‘known’ is of value or importance to the one who knows, and hence the establishment of the relationship.…such ‘knowledge’ is obtained, not by mere intellectual activity, but by operation of the Holy Spirit consequent upon acceptance of Christ.”
 Thus we see that a relationship with Christ is essential to salvation; just as the apostle Paul explained in

 This post is also available in: Spanish